InventiDevelopment/Elmdroid/README.md

 You can define two types of subscriptions
 1. `StatelessSub` - Simply starts during `ComponentRuntime` creation and ends when `ComponentRuntime` is cleared.
-It is not effected by any state changes.
+It is not affected by any state changes.
 2. `StatefulSub` - It has the same lifetime but it's given the opportunity to change anytime the state is changed.
 It can even define it's own filter policy, so it can be interested only in some particular state changes.

-Example of Stateless subscription could be this LoginSubscription that notifies update function with a new message anytime logged user changed.
-It takes the information about the logged user from the repository not form the current view state and that's why it's `Stateless` it has no interest in state and it's not influenced by it in any way.
+Example of Stateless subscription could be this LoginSubscription that notifies update function with a new message anytime a logged user changed.
+It takes the information about the logged user from the repository not from the current view state and that's why it's `Stateless` it has no interest in state and it's not influenced by it in any way.
 Here is how this subscription might look like:

 ```kotlin